Practical Insights into Fair Comparison and Evaluation Frame for Neutral-Atom Compilers: Acknowledgment

-\textbf{Common Hardware Assumptions.} To this end, we fix a common set of hardware parameters for both the considered compilers and the \hyperref[subsec:Evaluator]{Evaluator}.
-For the coherence times, we set $T_2 = \SI{1.5}{\second}$, consistent with \cite{schmid2023hybridcircuitmappingleveraging, Wintersperger_2023, Graham2022-pl, Bluvstein2022-bf, huang2025dasatomdivideandshuttleatomapproach, Enola}, and $T_1 = \SI{100}{\second}$, following \cite{schmid2023hybridcircuitmappingleveraging}.
-Although longer coherence times, e.g., up to \SI{40}{\second} for nuclear spins, have been reported in \cite{Wintersperger_2023, Barnes2022-gh} and can change influence of fidelity metrics, the present study uses the more common setting summarized in \cref{tab:hardware}.
 For gate fidelities, we use 0.9996 for two-qubit gates, consistent with values commonly used in compiler case studies and compatible with \cite{Wintersperger_2023, Graham2022-pl}, and 0.9999 for single-qubit gates, following \cite{schmid2023hybridcircuitmappingleveraging}.
 For gate durations, we set \SI{0.2}{\micro\second} for two-qubit gates, corresponding to Rydberg interactions, and \SI{2}{\micro\second} for single-qubit gates, corresponding to Raman interactions, in line with the order of magnitude reported in \cite{Wintersperger_2023, Bluvstein2022-bf}.
 The AOD activation/deactivation time is set to \SI{20}{\micro\second}, as in \cite{huang2025dasatomdivideandshuttleatomapproach}.
 The transfer fidelity is set to 0.9999, following HybridMapper and remaining consistent with the non-negligible transfer effects discussed in \cite{Wintersperger_2023}.
 Finally, the movement speed is set to $0.55\,\si{\micro\meter\per\micro\second}$, as in DasAtom and Enola.

 This section focuses primarily on the claims reported in DasAtom, because its paper contains broad direct comparisons against other neutral-atom compilers, including Enola, on a relatively rich benchmark set \cite{huang2025dasatomdivideandshuttleatomapproach}.
 Rather, it provides a particularly informative case study for examining how strongly reported performance gaps may depend on the underlying evaluation methodology.
 By contrast, Enola reports comparisons mainly against OLSQ\_DPQA, the predecessor of itself \cite{Enola}, while HybridMapper primarily compares different variants of itself \cite{schmid2023hybridcircuitmappingleveraging}.